mukil/stableviews/README.md

 * Provide infrastructure to personalize client-side renderings on per user and domain base<br/>
   in terms of: color-palette active, gui-theme loaded and preferred rendering settings (map, tree)

+* Operate with per-user configuration of all presentations settings (color scheme, fonts, shapes, etc.)

 * Tiling areas in a map?
 How would you imagine?<br/>

+### Installation

+You need to download and run the [DMX distro](http://www.digitalmemex.com) of @jri/deepamehta4 and **Install** this app via /dmx the repository manager.

+Note: Not yet functional.

+### Addendum

 I am curious and still want to get to know more about the limits of visual sense-making.
 To be able to get there i would like to develop this GUI in a highly connective and collaborative way.
 I herewith seek for your help in making this possible.
 Please help to think through some of the details and please think about contributing anything from sketches, requirements or wishes up to code or styles.